RIBA BRONZE MEDAL SHOWCASE: The Hotwells Dock Project

 The Hotwells Dock Project: NARRATIVE

 The stripping away of wetlands not only diminishes habitats for native flora and fauna, but also strips the landscape of the natural water filtration systems designed to protect it.
 Whilst natural water retention is increased through outpost projects, the hotwells dock building reinstates natural water filters through the cultivation of molluscs, filter feeders and seaweeds on intertidal platforms.
 These are hung from existing industrial steel dock piles on site, reviving both the built and the living environment whilst physically repairing river health.
-Filter feeders clean water by straining out tiny particles like plankton, algae, and detritus as they feed.
-Organisms such as oysters, mussels and clams pull in water, trapping bacteria and pollutants such as nitrogen and phosphurous using specialized structures like gills or filtering appendages before expelling the clean water back to the river.
-In doing so, they help reduce excess nutrients and suspended matter which can otherwise lead to algal blooms, acidification and eutrophication.

 The Hotwells Dock Project: APPROACH